Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 You sure can!
 Baked brie is also delicious – it has a similar flavour profile so would work well as a replacement here.

 My favourite way to enjoy baked camembert is with some fresh bread.
-Focaccia is great, as is sourdough or a good, crusty baguette.
+Chili cheese no-knead focaccia is great, as is sourdough or a good, crusty baguette.
 You can also serve it with crispy pita chips, your favourite crackers (these sourdough discard crackers are great), soft garlicky flatbreads or an assortment of crunchy crudites.

 You could mix the honey harissa sauce ahead of time, then just top and bake the camembert when you’re ready.
 It will keep well for a week in the fridge, stored in an airtight container.
 The camembert is really best cooked and served right away.

-Could I make this in an air fryer?
+Could I make baked camembert in an air fryer?

 Like this recipe?
-Here are some more easy appetiser ideas
+Here are some more easy appetizer ideas

 Print